cabo/yang-metadata/draft-bormann-cbor-yang-metadata.md

 is generally elided in {{Section 5.2 of -md}} (showing only map key and map value separated by colon).

+All but one example below use YANG SIDs ({{Section 3.2 of RFC9254}}).
-In order to use SIDs, we assume the example SID assignments in
+For this, the examples assume the example SID assignments in
 {{example-sids}}, the relevant ones of which are also repeated at the start of each subsection: